AssemSalama/Big-Mart-Sales-Prediction/README.md

 ## 🟩 APPLICATION OF PREDICTING THE SALES:

-- We can tell the company what are all the challenges they may face
+- We can tell the company what are all the challenges they may face.

-- What are the brands or products which is sold the most & other such kind of things
+- What are the brands or products which is sold the most & other such kind of things.

-- This helps sales team to understand which product to sell & which product to promote & other such kind of things
+- This helps sales team to understand which product to sell & which product to promote & other such kind of things.

-- They can also make several marketing plans(let's say that a particular product in a particular store is getting sold the most & we may find some insights from it - as of why this product is getting sold the most & this helps the company to make better marketing decisions)
+- They can also make several marketing plans(let's say that a particular product in a particular store is getting sold the most & we may find some insights from it - as of why this product is getting sold the most & this helps the company to make better marketing decisions).